JohnKiro/parsex-cl/README.md

 -   GraphViz Dot for the DFA finite state machine diagram.
 -   Test execution status (success/failure).

-Here is a sample output for the execution of the above test case:
+Here is a sample output for the execution of one of the test cases:

+    ...
     Running test BASIC2-REGEX-MATCHING-TEST
     Matching the text "abcacdaecccaabeadde" against the regex (+ (OR (CHAR-RANGE a d)